 Keeping up with PCI DSS (Payment Card Industry Data Security Standard) compliance is not easy.
-In fact, 80% of businesses fail their PCI DSS assessments, according to a 2017 report by Verizon.
-For the 20% who manage to pass, only 29% of them maintain compliance after a year.
+80% of businesses fail their PCI DSS assessments, according to a 2017 report by Verizon.
+Of the 20% who manage to pass, only 29% of them maintain compliance after a year.

 Just like any information security requirement, PCI DSS compliance isn’t a one-and-done task, but an ongoing process.
 Success is reserved for vigilant businesses.

 For businesses that want to keep running, compliance is a necessity, not a luxury.
 The ad hoc penalties for non-compliance can be hefty- and borderline crippling.
 As long as you take planning and preparation seriously, it will become quite easy to obtain the ever-coveted Attestation of Compliance (AOC) or Report on Compliance (ROC).

 How do you do that?
 Before every PCI DSS self-assessment or audit, you ought to test the controls that you have implemented around your cardholder data environment (CDE), attend to any issues that arise, and document evidence that the controls are working as per the expectations.

 Some of the best practices are:

 - Testing your system controls and organizational system frequently